SFGLab/cudaMMC/README.md

 * NVIDIA GPU with Pascal architecture or newer (compute capability >= 6.0)
 * CMake 3.13 or higher

+You can install cudaMMC using docker or compile it without a container:

 ## Docker Instructions

-Start with build the image via:
+Start by building the image with the following command:

-`sudo docker build -t cudaMMC .`
+`sudo docker build -t cudammc --progress=plain .
+2>&1 | tee docker_build.log`

-and then start it interactively with
+and then start it with

-`sudo docker run --rm --runtime=nvidia --gpus all -i -t cudaMMC /bin/bash`
+`sudo docker run -v ~/Projects:/Projects --rm -it --gpus all cudammc`

 ## Compilation
 First, generate the makefile with CMake by executing the command below from the root directory of the package with your desired `path_to_build_folder` and `cuda_arch` (>= 60) values: